Jgib-5432/Property-Tax-App/Notes.md

   - 'Sort by' Selector

-- Some estiamte of tax liaiblity/ burden by tax area
+- Some estimates of tax liaiblity/ burden by tax area

 ## Cuts